ipfs-shipyard/py-ipfs-http-client/README.md

 Check out [the HTTP Client reference](https://ipfs.io/ipns/12D3KooWEqnTdgqHnkkwarSrJjeMP2ZJiADWLYADaNvUb6SQNyPF/docs/) for the full command reference.

+A fork of ipfs-shipyard/py-ipfs-http-client, the official ipfshttpclient python module, which I have expanded to access IPFS's LibP2PStreamMounting feature.

 **Note**: The `ipfsapi` PIP package and Python module have both been renamed to `ipfshttpclient`!
 See the [relevant section of the CHANGELOG](CHANGELOG.md#py-ipfs-http-client-0411-13052019) for details.
 There is also a `ipfsApi` library from which this library originated that is completely unmaintained and does not work with any recent go-IPFS version.